SkyDev125/logseq/pages/DND___Chef.md

   Your mastery of resonance allows you to manipulate spells in unique ways.

   Once per long rest, when you cast a bard spell of 1st level or higher, you can apply **one** of the following Resonant Spellweaving options:
+- ## 🎼 Perfect Echo

+  (*14th Level*)

+  You have mastered the Worldsong's harmonies.

+  Whenever you roll on the Echoes Table, you can roll twice and choose which result to use.
+-